 Thirty percent of farms still remain economically vulnerable in 2017.
 The percentage of farms that were economically vulnerable was higher in the Border and West regions, with only a quarter of the farms in these regions economically viable.
+Family Farm Income per hectare in both these regions are lower than in Southern and Eastern & Midlands regions.
+For all farms in the Border and Western region, this is €440 per hectare, with cattle rearing at €310 per hectare, Tillage at €393 per hectare and Dairy Farming at €1,228.
+It is important to point out that farms in this region are generally smaller in size than the rest of the country with average cattle farm having approx. 30 cows.
 There was a 1% increase to 31% in the number of farm holders with an off-farm income, as well as an increase to 51% in the number of farm spouse who were employed off the farm.
-Forty percent of farmers in the West of the country were employed in off-farm employment, while Midlands and Border region had approximately 38% and 32% had an income from off-farm employment.
+Forty percent of farmers in the West of the country were employed in off-farm employment, while Midlands and Border region had approximately 38% and 32% had an income from off-farm employment8.